Would you, or someone you know, like to explore the natural world using innovative and exciting technologies?

 The DOTS Kits

 The DOTS kits provide unique, hands-on opportunities for students to explore details of their environment using modern technology tools that help to turn the invisible, visible.
+In 2017, 100% of educators surveyed agreed or strongly agreed that they “better understand how science, technology, [and] engineering can solve problems after using the DOTS tools,” and 100% of respondents indicated that they would like to use the DOTS kits again.

 Tools and Student Scientific Roles